 Next step for business start-up funding

-This guide to financing a new business would not be complete without mentioning how wise it is to seek the advice of a relevant third party.
+This guide to new business financing would not be complete without mentioning how wise it is to seek the advice of a relevant third party.
 No matter how well you know your market, product or service, and no matter how skilled and astute you are, financing start-ups is complex.
 Not least as almost a third of new businesses fail, as their owner runs out of cash!

 You need a well thought out and realistic financial basis to start your business, and then you need to manage your finances carefully to keep afloat during those tricky first months.
-That way, whatever route you chose to finance a start-up new business, you’re on your way to thriving, and not just surviving.
+That way, whatever route you choose to finance a start-up new business, you’re on your way to thriving, and not just surviving.

 Contact us for more insights on how to finance a start-up or young enterprise.